MrQR-me/docs/registration.md

 Once you have Registered you will be sent a verification email, Unltill you have verifierd your email address, when requesting access to submit forms your account will be tagged as <button class="button button3">Unverified</button>.

+Some Organisation may not allow access to unverified accounts.

 Please select the <button class="button button1">Verify Email Address</button> Button to verify your email.
 Your account will then be tagged as <button class="button button4">Verified</button>.

 This will also enable the Form Building tab if you have a **Paid Subscription**.

+If you did not recieve your verification email, please check your spam.
+If you still cannot find the verification email please check your profile to ensure that the correct email address hase been enterd.
+Update your email address if required and then select Click here to re-send the verification email. this will change to
+<button class="button button1">Click here to re-send the verification email.</button>

+Then Select <button class="button button1">SAVE</button>

 ## Pro Plan Account